Phone Phone

 Earn-Out Agreements

-An earn-out agreement ties part of the purchase price to the future performance of the business.
-The buyer pays an initial amount at closing and makes additional payments based on financial targets or milestones.
+An earn-out agreement is a type of vendor financing arrangement where a portion of the purchase price is contingent on the future performance of the business.
+The buyer pays an initial amount at closing and agrees to make additional payments based on predefined performance milestones or financial targets.
+This allows the buyer to mitigate risk while aligning the seller’s interests with the business’s future success.

 Deferred Payments

-In some cases, the buyer and seller may agree to defer a portion of the purchase price to a later date.
-Deferred payments can be structured as a single balloon payment or as installments, providing flexibility in post-acquisition cash flow management.
+In some cases, the buyer negotiates with the seller to defer a portion of the purchase price to a later date.
+This can be structured as a balloon payment or as a series of installment payments over time.
+Deferred payments provide flexibility to the buyer in managing cash flow after the acquisition.

 Insights